swathipalaparthi/training-management-system-backend/README.md

 # training-management-system-backend
-It is a learning platform that provides multiple courses and training content
+TMS is a learning platform that provides multiple courses and training content